ssayol11/iGo/README.md

 - 'haversine' to compute distances in the globe
 - 'csv' to read files in CSV format
 - 'random', 'datetime', 'telegram.ext' to the correct operation of the bot

+'csv', 'pickle', 'random' and 'urllib' libraries are standard, no installation required to use them.

+The libraries 'networkx', 'staticmpa', 'python-telegram-bot' and 'haversine' can be installed using: $ sudo pip3 install 'library name'

+To install the 'osmnx' library:
+  -Ubuntu:
+    $sudo apt install libspatialindex-dev
+    $sudo pip3 install osmnx

+   -Mac: